 Last Updated on September 10, 2020 by Heather Hart, ACSM EP

 Just yesterday afternoon, it was so cold and rainy I thought it might actually snow.
 Then in the blink of an eye, the sun came out and the humidity sky rocketed.
 The change in seasons often brings widely variable temperatures, and that’s not limited to only the North East.
 While you may start a run in the brisk, cool, morning, your workout may end in much milder, sunny weather.
 Alternatively, a later afternoon or early evening run may experience significant temperature drops as the sun begins to set.

 In the summer when the sun is beating down on your shoulders and you are sweating buckets; hydrating is an obvious task.
 Athletes tend to be very aware of the importance of hydrating during the hot, summer months.
 As the weather cools, however, it can become easier to forget to maintain healthy hydration levels while exercising, as runners often sweat less, and find the mild temperatures more comfortable.

 Wear Bright Colors

 Hunting seasons vary by location, and unfortunately, some irresponsible hunters may even find themselves on protected land that prohibits hunting.
 In this situation, it is better to be safe than sorry, so wearing bright, even fluorescent clothing, will make sure others are aware that you are a runner, and not some sort of animal (Bigfoot!).

 As the daylight hours of autumn begin to dwindle, you may find that your morning or early evening run is becoming increasingly darker every day.
 If you choose to run in the dawn or dusk hours, be sure to make yourself visible to oncoming traffic with proper reflective gear as well as personal light devices, such as a running headlamp, as well as following nighttime running safety suggestions.
-Be Smart, be seen.

-Watch Your Step.
+Watch Your Step

 To sum up this post:

-1) Dress for anything from -10 to 95 degrees.
+- Dress for anything from -10 to 95 degrees.

-2) Drink up.
+- Drink up.

-3)Don’t be mistaken for a deer.
+- Don’t be mistaken for a deer.

-4) Make sure you can see where you are going.
+- Make sure you can see where you are going.